TechOpenSolve/.github/profile/CONTRIBUTING.md

 ### 1. Identify an Issue

 Start by exploring the repositories within TechOpenSolve to identify issues that resonate with you.
 Issues represent real-life challenges faced by individuals in the tech industry.
-If the issue exists you can move on to step 3.
-If the issue doe not exist continue with steps 2 and 3.
+If the issue exists you can move on to step [4](#4-contributing).
+If the issue does not exist continue with steps 2 and 3.

 ### 2. Open a Discussion